kanliot/pargs/README.md

 ...or bash aliases or bash functions.

 #### $ pargs
-`pargs` is a drop in script for people who want to pipe lines of arguments to bash code, in the format of a simple to use command.
+`pargs` is a script for people who want to pipe lines of arguments to bash functions or aliases.

-We, can always call bash code like [this,](https://stackoverflow.com/questions/11003418/calling-shell-functions-with-xargs) But do we really want to?
+We, can always call bash code from xargs like [this,](https://stackoverflow.com/questions/11003418/calling-shell-functions-with-xargs) But do we really want to?

 Why not make it really easy?
-And it should work- as soon as we export our bash function or update our alias in `~/.bash_aliases`
+And it works with any new bash function- as soon as we export our bash function or update our alias in `~/.bash_aliases`

 ##### Installation: